ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 * Reference - Any - a unique identifier, e.g Business Reporting Unit
 * Period - String - for example "YYYY" or "YYYYMM", the period to be Winsorised
-* Cell or Group - Numeric - a number representing a stratum (e.g Standard Industrial Classification)
+* Cell or Group - Any - represention of a stratum (e.g Standard
+Industrial Classification by size)
 * Target Variable - Numeric - the value to be treated
 * Design Weight - Numeric - a supplied weight that reflects the sampling design